Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 - any previous recording or sound work

 Sound technicians need to have excellent hearing.
-They also need to have good stamina as they may be on their feet for long hours.Check out related courses
+They also need good stamina as they may have to stand at a sound desk for long hours.Check out related courses

 What are the chances of getting a job?